 Email: haywse@kaist.ac.kr

 ▸ For Prospective Students: If you are looking for a thesis topic or research opportunity, check out my Google Scholar or GitHub repo to see if any of the topics might be a good fit.
-My current interests include statistical learning under distribution shifts (such as domain adaptation and transfer learning), graph neural networks, and applications with generative models.
+My current interests include statistical learning under distribution shifts (such as domain adaptation and out-of-distribution generalization), graph neural networks, and applications with generative models.